German friends have set up a farm in Tipperary with an emphasis on diversity and a respect for nature to produce organic food.

 Life on the farm is very organised and every day they all come together for a communal meal.
 The house itself is big enough to provide each of the families with separate living quarters.

 The three men come from different backgrounds.
 Richard Auler owned a vineyard in Germany, Josef Finke was a businessman and Helmut Borcher a car salesman.
 They are all in agreement that the move into organic farming was a positive one.
 They came to Ireland because it was politically calm and relatively unpolluted.

 Their main income is from grain, most of which is exported to Germany.
 They also grow vegetables for themselves and sell any surplus.
-They keep free range hens, saddleback pigs and sheep.
-Much of their work is quite labour intensive but they believe that this approach to farming is the most sustainable into the future.
+They keep free-range hens, saddleback pigs and sheep.
+Much of their work is quite labour intensive but they believe that this approach to farming is the most sustainable for the future.

 An RTÉ News report broadcast on 12 June 1985.
 The reporter is Alasdair Jackson.